Before

 ‘How?’

 Owen had to make his elevator pitch fast.
 She was going over as soon as the fag was stubbed out.
 ‘We honey-trap married men in hotels,’ he replied.
 Dull PAYE men would want a girl like her.
 Would dream about a girl like her.
 Would want to fuck a girl like her.
 Until they puffed the dust.
-Consumed by guilt, they would cough up two grand to save their marriages and keep their pensions.
-He squeezed Becky’s hand.
-Shuffled his body between her and the barrier.
-‘We split the cash fifty/fifty after expenses.’
+Consumed by guilt, they’d cough up two grand to save their marriages and keep their pensions.
+He squeezed Becky’s hand and shuffled his body between her and the barrier.
+‘Split the cash fifty/fifty after expenses.’

 ‘How’s that work?
 I seduce, you bully?’